Benefits of Plain English URLs

 We have a client building a large, static site.
 The files in the site right now – in the middle of development – are named for their page ID on the content manifest:

-They are easier to remember and communicate: The plain-english URLs are more memorable to the customer, and they impart some meaning.
-When picking URLs, we envison someone at the client’s firm reading the URL to someone over the phone.
+They are easier to remember and communicate: The plain-English URLs are more memorable to the customer, and they impart some meaning.
+When picking URLs, we envision someone at the client’s firm reading the URL to someone over the phone.
 How easy is it going to be?

 They have branding value: The URL becomes another way to position your product or information in the marketing space.
 It becomes another label to describe your product.